 No addition, alteration or amendment shall be made to the objects of the Company, such that there would be non-compliance with the requirements of section 1180(1) of the Companies Act 2014, as provided for in the provisions of this Memorandum of Association for the time being in force unless the same shall have been previously submitted and approved by the Registrar of Companies.

-Provided that the company shall not support with its funds or endeavor to impose on or procure to be observed by its members or others any regulation or restriction which if an object of the company would make it a Trade Union.
+Provided that the company shall not support with its funds or endeavour to impose on or procure to be observed by its members or others any regulation or restriction which if an object of the company would make it a Trade Union.

 Annual audited accounts shall be kept and made available to the Revenue Commissioners on request.